MattiaGaspa/mattiagaspa-website/src/guides/Learning DevOps.md

 It's an extension of CD, it consists of a process that starts with the developer's commit and ends with the deployment in production of the change.

 This practice is rarely implemented because it requires a variety of tests to guarantee that the application works.
-In addition, the continuous deployment process must take into account all of the steps to restore the application in the event of a production problem.
+In addition, the continuous deployment process must take into account all the steps to restore the application in the event of a production problem.

 It is used for: